 According to theory-theorists, the posits of folk psychology are simply the mental states that figure in our everyday psychological explanations.
 Theory-theorists maintain the (controversial) position that, as theoretical posits, these states are not directly observed, though they are thought to account for observable effects like overt behavior.
 Theory-theorists also claim that common-sense assigns a number of properties to these states, such as causal, semantic and qualitative features.
 For instance, the theory-theory claims common-sense assigns two sorts of properties to beliefs.
 First, there are various causal properties.
 Beliefs are the sort of states that are caused in certain specific circumstances, interact with other cognitive states in various ways, and come to generate various sorts of behavior, depending on the agent’s other desires and mental states.
 As functionalists have claimed, these causal roles appear to define our ordinary notion of belief and distinguish them from other types of mental states.
 Second, beliefs have intentionality; that is, they each express a proposition or are about a particular state of affairs.
 This inherent intentionality (also called “meaning”, “content”, and “semantic character”), is commonly regarded as something special about beliefs and other propositional attitudes.
 Moreover, as we will see below, it is also a popular target of eliminative materialists who challenge the propriety and explanatory value of beliefs.

-To see this a little better, it will help to return to the important distinction made by Steven Savitt discussed in Section 1 between ontologically conservative (or retentive) theory change on the one hand, and ontologically radical (or eliminative) theory change on the other hand.
+To see all of this a little better, it will help to return to the important distinction made by Steven Savitt discussed in Section 1 between ontologically conservative (or retentive) theory change on the one hand, and ontologically radical (or eliminative) theory change on the other hand.
 Ontologically conservative theory change occurs when the entities and posits of the replaced theory are relocated, often with some degree of revision, in the replacing theory.
 For example, as our theory of light was gradually replaced by our understanding of electro-magnetic radiation, our conception of light was dramatically transformed as we recognized ways in which our old conception was mistaken or incomplete.
 Nevertheless, at no point did we come to say that there is really no such thing as light.
 Rather, light was eventually identified with a form of electro-magnetic radiation.

 By contrast, our notion of demons did not come to find a new home in contemporary theories of mental disorder.
 There is nothing in the theories of schizophrenia, Tourette’s Syndrome, neuro-pathology or any of the other modern explanations for bizarre behavior, that we can sensibly identify with malevolent spirits with supernatural powers.
 The notion of a demon is just too far removed from anything we now posit to explain behavior that was once explained by demonology.
 Consequently, the transition from demonology to modern accounts of this behavior was ontologically radical.
 We dropped demons from our current ontology, and came to realize that the notion is empty—it refers to nothing real.

-A somewhat similar framework for understanding eliminative materialism is provided by David Lewis's discussion of functional definitions in psychology (1972) (see the entry on functionalism).
-In Lewis's account, our commonsense mental notions can be treated as functionally defined theoretical terms that appear in a chain of Ramsey-sentences.
+It should be noted that a somewhat similar framework for understanding eliminative materialism is provided by David Lewis’s discussion of functional definitions in psychology (1972) (see the entry on functionalism).
+In Lewis’s account, our commonsense mental notions can be treated as functionally defined theoretical terms that appear in a chain of Ramsey-sentences.
 The Ramsey-sentences are a formal reconstruction of the platitudes of commonsense psychology.
 They provide a set of roles or conditions that more or less must be met for the instantiation of any given state.
-If nothing comes close to actually filling the roles specified by this framework for a certain state, then we are warranted in saying that the theoretical posit in question doesn't refer and there is no such thing.
+If nothing comes close to actually filling the roles specified by this framework for a certain state, then we are warranted in saying that the theoretical posit in question doesn’t refer and there is no such thing.
 Eliminative materialists claim that this is precisely what will happen with at least some of our folk mental notions.

 Because eliminative materialism is grounded in the claim that common sense psychology is radically false, arguments for eliminativism are generally arguments against the tenability of folk psychology.
 These arguments typically fall into one of two major families.
 One family involves arguments stemming from a broad range of considerations that pertain to the assessment of theories in general.
 The second family focuses upon deficiencies that are unique to folk psychology and its central posits.